bloomwalletio/bloom-audit/README.md

 **Recommendations to fix**

 Promptly investigate and rectify the underlying cause of the empty data file issue.
 Ensure thorough testing is conducted to prevent similar issues from occurring in the future.

+**Conclusion**

+The recovery kit template is a page to be printed and the data is to be manually filled by the user, using a pen or pencil.

 ---